Probability and Statistics Concentration

 Andrew Loc Nguyen, Lecturer, MCMC, Simulation, Risk Management, Financial Derivatives, Actuarial Sciences, Statistical Software

-Kevin Nichols, Assistant Professor of Mathematics, Spatio-Temporal Statistics, Point Processes, Environmental Statistics
+Kevin Nichols, Associate Professor of Mathematics, Spatio-Temporal Statistics, Point Processes, Environmental Statistics

 Valerie Poynor, Assistant Professor of Mathematics, Bayesian Nonparametric Statistics, Survival Analysis, and Neoural Data Analysis